MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/chemistry/installation.md

 dotnet tool install --global Microsoft.Quantum.Chemistry.Tools
 ```

-Once you have installed `qdk-chem`, you can use the `--help` option to get more details about the various functionality offered by the `qdk-tool`.
+Once you have installed `qdk-chem`, you can use the `--help` option to get more details about the functionality offered by the `qdk-chem` tool.

 To convert to and from Broombridge, you can use the `qdk-chem convert` command: